Operation Primicia

 Operation Primicia ("Scoop") was a large guerrilla assault that took place on 5 October 1975, in Formosa, Argentina.
 It was the largest attack ever launched by the paramilitary group Montoneros, which attempted to seize the barracks of the 29th Forest Infantry Regiment.
-The incident worsened the Dirty War, and indirectly led to the 1976 Argentine coup d'état the following year.
+The incident escalated the Dirty War, which led to the 1976 Argentine coup d'état the following year.

 Overview

 The attack was carried out in five phases.
-Firstly, Montoneros hijacked a flight of Aerolíneas Argentinas from the province of Corrientes (with 102 passengers and six crew).
-The airliner, a Boeing 737-200, was redirected to Formosa.
+As a first step, Montoneros hijacked a flight of Aerolíneas Argentinas from the province of Corrientes (with 102 passengers and six crew).
+Then the airliner, a Boeing 737-200, was redirected to Formosa.
 The Formosa International Airport was captured at the same time by Montoneros gunmen already in the province.
-During this attack they fired a rocket propelled grenade at a police car, killing a police officer and wounding another.
+During this initial attack they fired a rocket propelled grenade at a police patrol vehicle, killing a police officer and wounding another.
 The group held 200 hostages at the airport.
-Then, they assaulted the 29th infantry regiment.
+Then, they assaulted the 29th Infantry Regiment.

-The surviving gunmen escaped in the Boeing and a Cessna 182.
+The surviving militants escaped in the Boeing and a Cessna 182.
 The Boeing landed in the countryside near Rafaela, Santa Fe Province, and the Cessna on a ricefield in Corrientes Province.

 The attack was planned by Raúl Yaguer and approved by Montoneros' commanders Mario Firmenich, Roberto Perdía and Roberto Quieto.